molepigeon/think-2406-lab/3_logging/provision_an_instance_of_ibm_log_analysis_with_log/step_1_grant_permissions_in_the_ibm_cloud.md

     ![](../images/logdna_img3.png)

 4. Select the name of the resource group.
-Choose DevOps.
+Choose **Default**.

+    Note: You can use any other resource group where you have permissions in the account.

 5. Select the role.
 Choose Administrator.